TheLeerName/mania-converter/README.md

-# Mania Converter 1.3.3
+# Mania Converter 1.4
 Converter of FNF or osu!mania maps/charts, example from 4 key to 6 key.
-It can remove damage notes, convert to osu!mania and more.
+It can remove damage notes, zip packs, combine audio files, convert to osu!mania and more.
 Supports Extra Keys Mod, Psych Engine, and Leather Engine (leather not fully).
+Works with 1-512 keys.

 # [VERY POG WEB VERSION](https://theleername.github.io/mania-converter/)
 - wow! its support mobile devices!!!